 Australia is a breathtaking place, home to some of nature most beautiful parks in the world.
-From hiking to rock-climbing, these 8 national parks have something for every nature lover.
+From hiking to rock-climbing, these are the best Australian National Parks for every nature lover.
 But before you hit the trail make sure you’re protected with travel insurance, especially if you intend to participate in extreme sports with your loved ones.

 Daintree National Park

 Ever wanted to see the oldest rainforest in the world?
 If so, be sure to include the Daintree National Park as part of your itinerary.
 The park, which is located in Far North, is home to animals and flora that you won’t find anywhere else in the world including the Boyd’s Rainforest Dragon, flying foxes, golden orb weaver spiders, and the Southern cassowary.

 The park is prone to heavy rainfall so be sure to avoid visiting during monsoon season.
 On sunny days you may be able to take a dip in one of the freshwater swimming holes, but regardless, make sure you bring a good collapsible water bottle so you can keep hydrated.

 Freycinet National Park

 Freycinet National Park is home to red and pink granite mountains that are surrounded by the crisp blue waters of Wineglass Bay.
 This is considered one of the top beaches in Australia so this park is well worth the visit and is one of the best Australian National parks on everyone’s list.
 If you’re a fan of bird-watching, Freycinet National Park is the park for you.
 While here you can fish, sea kayak, or just relax on the beach.

 Kakadu National Park